-The curricula composed for this programme are of an academic and practical nature.
-In composing the curriculum, consideration was given to career possibilities and the manpower needs of the country.
-These curricula prepare the student for further postgraduate study in Kinderkinetics.
+The curriculum composed for this programme are of an academic and practical nature.
+In composing the curriculum, consideration was given to career possibilities and the manpower needs of the country and prepare the student for further postgraduate study in Human Movement Sciences.